mjpost/sacrebleu/README.md

 Inspired by Rico Sennrich's `multi-bleu-detok.perl`, it produces the official WMT scores but works with plain text.
 It also knows all the standard test sets and handles downloading, processing, and tokenization for you.

-In recent versions, sacreBLEU also provides:

-- Different tokenizers for BLEU including support for Japanese and Chinese
-- Support for **chrF, chrF++** and **Translation error rate (TER)** metrics
-- An object-oriented API for all metrics
-- Paired bootstrap resampling and approximate randomization tests for significance

 The official version is hosted at <https://github.com/mjpost/sacrebleu>.

 # Motivation